bruceravel/synchrotron_pop_up_book/materials.md

    sheets, appropriate for a single copy of the book.
 It also comes in packages of 100.

- * Carboard used to back the pages of the book:
+ * Chipboard used to back the pages of the book:
    [Grafix - Medium Weight Chipboard](http://www.amazon.com/gp/product/B00161W6L8)
    This was an economical choice for bulk construction.
 For a single copy, you might consider using